Updated May 20, 2023

 Introduction to Advantages of NoSQL

-- Provides redundant storage.
+- It provides redundant storage.

-- Provides geographic distribution.
+- It provides geographic distribution.

-Cloud computing and NoSQL databases tend to coincide quite frequently.
+- Cloud computing and NoSQL databases tend to coincide quite frequently.

 - Azure Tables

 - Hadoop on Azure/Hbase

 - Elastic MapReduce